Debolina10Chatterjee/PRODIGY_DS_01/README.md

     ```
     https://github.com/Debolina10Chatterjee/PRODIGY_DS_01.git
     ```
-2. ▶️ Open the Jupyter Notebook provided in the repository.
+2. ▶️ Open the google colab notebook provided in the repository.
 3. 👀 Run cells to execute Python code.
 4. 📊 View visualizations for insights into global age and gender distributions.